eGovPDX/PDXFade/README.md

 ## Why?

-There are a lot of slideshows out there, but they’re all way too feature rich.
-For example the [Nivo Slider](http://nivo.dev7studios.com/) is amazing, and can basically do what this does, but it’s so over the top.
-Added bonus, is this slideshow doesn’t require *any* CSS.
+There are a lot of slideshows out there, but they're all way too feature rich.
+For example the [Nivo Slider](http://nivo.dev7studios.com/) is amazing, and can basically do what this does, but it's so over the top.
+Added bonus, is this slideshow doesn't require *any* CSS.
 Style how you want without fuss.

 ## How?

-Download the source (or clone it if you’re a GitHub user).
+Download the source (or clone it if you're a GitHub user).
 Add a scipt tag like:

     <script src="js/jquery.pdxfade.js"></script>